-145.1.
-General correspondence addressed to Councillors will be answered in a usual manner.
+General correspondence addressed to Councillors will be answered in the usual manner.

-145.2.
-Councillors will only sign the necessary minimum correspondence during the election (caretaker) period.
-Correspondence relating to significant, sensitive or controversial matters will be referred to the Chief Executive Officer.
+Councillors will only sign the necessary minimum correspondence during the election period.
+Correspondence relating to significant, sensitive, or controversial matters will be referred to the Chief Executive Officer.